numbbo/coco-doc/docs/bbob-biobj/perf-assessment/source/index.rst

 is the smallest (normalized) Euclidean distance between a solution in the archive and the region of interest, see also the figures below for an illustration.

+.. todo:: Dimo: Note that the computation of the nadir point is not possible from the single objective's optima anymore in the case of more than two objective functions.
+What we propose instead is to use the poor-man's nadir point estimation :math:`z^{\hat}_{\text{nadir}}` instead, i.e. the maximum value of all *extreme* points in that objective instead of the infimum value of all *Pareto-optimal* solutions.

 .. figure:: pics/IHDoutside.*
    :align: center
    :width: 60%